 by Kurt Vonnegut

-These dogs appear briefly, and we don't want to read too much into this, but it does seem significant that when Billy is on the run from the Germans in Luxembourg, he sometimes hears dogs barking.
-They indicate that the German troops are nearby and sound terrifying.
+These dogs appear briefly, and we don't want to read too much into this, but it does seem significant that, when Billy is on the run from the Germans in Luxembourg, he sometimes hears dogs barking.
+They indicate that the German troops are nearby and the sound is terrifying.
 But up close, all the dogs we meet in the book are loyal and likable.
 Even Princess, an imposing German shepherd, is just a frightened animal, cold and unfamiliar with war.
-This may sound like kind of an obvious message, but it remains true that appearances can be deceiving
+Again, Vonnegut hammers home the point that appearances can be deceiving